Ariocarpus agavoides (Castan.) E.F.Anderson

 Ariocarpus agavioides, Ariocarpus agavoides subsp. pulcher, Ariocarpus agavoides subsp. sanluisensis, Ariocarpus kotschoubeyanus subsp. agavoides, Neogomesia agavioides, Neogomesia agavoides

 Ariocarpus agavoides is a small cactus with a greenish-brown rosette-shaped stem with divergent, often flaccid tubercles.
 The stem is greenish-brown, subglobose, somewhat flattened, up to 2.4 inches (6 cm) long, and up to 3.2 (8 cm) in diameter.
 The rest of the plant is rootstock growing underground.
 Tubercles are acute at the apices, flattened adaxially, not strongly incurved, up to 2.8 inches (7 cm) long, and up to 0.4 inches (1 cm) wide.
 The wooly areoles are round, up to 0.2 inches (0.5 cm) in diameter and 0.5 inches (1.2 cm) from the tips of the tubercles.
 Spines are usually absent or rarely two.
-They are whitish and up to 0.4 inches (1 cm) long.
+They are whitish and up to 0.4 inches (1 cm) long spines.
 Mature plants, 5 to 8 years of age, begin to produce magenta flowers that grow up to 2 inches (5 cm) long and up to 1.6 inches (4 cm) in diameter, and appear in fall on mature plants, 5 to 8 years of age.
 Fruits are pinkish-red to reddish-purple, globose, and up to 1 inch (2.5 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).